tagoWorks/ascendara/README.md

 ## Download Ascendara right now! https://ascendara.app/

 # Building the app
 ### Note: The Ascendara API requires a key which is private as of now.
 Game browsing will not function properly.
+In `Browsing.jsx` replace the link "https://api.ascendara.app/json/games" with "https://api.ascendara.app/developer/json/games" for a preview game in order to make changes to the UI.

 1. Install requirements
     ```sh